Healthy Club Policy |

 ATTA focusses on specific health issues in several areas:

-feasible - to avoid the hotter part and excessive sun exposure.
+practicable for the time of year - to avoid the hotter part of the day and excessive sun exposure.
 In

 addition, the longer distance events take place in the later (usually